LassoSoft/LassoGuide/lasso_guide_source/getstart/overview/features.rst

       }
    }

-The first line contains the ``define`` keyword followed by the name for the method followed by the parameter list in parenthesis followed by the associate operator ("=>") and an open brace.
-All the code between that open brace and its matching closing brace is the capture associated with the method and is executed when the method is called.
+The first line contains the ``define`` keyword, followed by the name for the method and its the parameter list in parentheses (the method signature), followed by the associate operator (``=>``) and an open brace.
+All the code between that open brace and its matching closing brace is the capture associated with the method, which is executed when the method is called.

 The method starts by making sure that the hour passed to it is valid.
 If it is, then the code that determines the time of day will run and return the proper value.

-Notice the type constraint in the method definition's signature that constrains "hour" to be an ``integer`` object.
-This enables a really handy feature in Lasso called "multiple dispatch".
-Let's say we want a similar function that takes in a ``date`` object.
-No need for a different method name, instead we can define that method like this::
+Notice that the type constraint in the method definition's signature constrains ``hour`` to be an ``integer`` object.
+This enables a handy feature in Lasso called "multiple dispatch".
+Let's say we want a similar function that accepts a ``date`` object.
+No need for a different method name; instead we can define that method like this::

    define time_of_day(datetime::date=date) => time_of_day(#datetime->hour)

-This defines a second method which also has the name "time_of_day", but it takes in a ``date`` object and returns the value of calling the ``time_of_day`` method that takes an integer, passing it the hour of the date object.
+This defines a second method which also has the name "time_of_day", but accepts a date object and returns the value of calling the ``time_of_day`` method that takes an integer, passing it the hour of the date object.
 This method definition doesn't have a capture associated with it.
-If you are going to just return the value of an expression, you can put that expression to the right of the associate operator.
+If your method is going to just return the value of an expression, you can put that expression to the right of the associate operator.
 It's equivalent to this code::